Join the most popular and best-selling trip from Sofia

 Rila Monastery and Boyana Church tour itinerary

-09:30: Planned visit to Boyana Church (can be rescheduled for the afternoon)
+09:30: A planned visit to Boyana Church (can be rescheduled for the afternoon)

 10:15: Departure to Rila Monastery